golden-state0fmind/golden-state0fmind/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+As an experienced Software Developer, I bring a strong commitment to teamwork and a positive attitude to every project.
+I thrive on solving complex challenges and am dedicated to creating innovative software that not only enhances people's lives but also makes a meaningful and positive impact.

 - 🌱 I’m currently learning Systems Design
 - 🔭 I’m currently working in a private repo